jvoisin/snuffleupagus/doc/source/features.rst

 an environment variable (usually the IP of the user) and the user's user-agent.
 This means that an attacker with an XSS won't be able to use the stolen cookie, since he can't spoof the content of the value of the environment variable for the user.
-Please do read the :ref:`documentation about this feature <cookie-encryption_config>` if you're planning to use it.
+Please do read the :ref:`documentation about this feature <config_cookie-encryption>` if you're planning to use it.

 This feature is roughly the same than the `Suhosin one <https://suhosin.org/stories/configuration.html#transparent-encryption-options>`_.